sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

     ```Shell/Bash
     cf deploy gen/mta.tar
     ```
-    During deployment all needed service instances are created and the applications as well as database artifacts are deployed.

-    > For this you need the MultiApps CF CLI plugin, see Prerequisites.
+    > For this you need the MultiApps CF CLI plugin, see the prerequisites.

     During deployment all needed service instances are created and the applications as well as database artifacts are deployed.